-- (1) Maximum Annual Contributions. - (a) The System will accept voluntary employee contributions as cash contributions only.
+(1) Maximum Annual Contributions.

+- (a) The System will accept voluntary employee contributions as cash contributions only.
 Such contributions are limited to \$5,500 for the 2018 tax year, adjusted annually thereafter for cost-of-living increases.
-For a participant who will reach the age of 50 before the close of the Plan Year, this contribution limit is increased to \$6,500 for the 2018 tax year, adjusted annually thereafter for cost-of-living
+For a participant who will reach the age of 50 before the close of the Plan Year, this contribution limit is increased to \$6,500 for the 2018 tax year, adjusted annually thereafter for cost-of-living increases.

-- increases.
 Voluntary employee contributions may be further limited by IRC 219.
-These contribution limits do not apply in the case of a rollover contribution as described in IRC 402(c), 402(e)(6), 403(a) (4), 403(b)(8), 408(d)(3), or 457(e)(16), an employer contribution to a "simplified employee pension plan" as described in IRC 408(k), or a recharacterized contribution as described in IRC 408A(d)(6). - (b) If this is an inherited IRA within the meaning of IRC 408(d)(3)(C), no contributions will be accepted.

-(2) Investment Limitations.
+These contribution limits do not apply in the case of a rollover contribution as described in IRC 402(c), 402(e)(6), 403(a) (4), 403(b)(8), 408(d)(3), or 457(e)(16), an employer contribution to a "simplified employee pension plan" as described in IRC 408(k), or a recharacterized contribution as described in IRC 408(d)(6). - (b) If this is an inherited IRA within the meaning of IRC 408(d)(3)(C), no contributions will be accepted. - (2) Investment Limitations. - (a) No part of the trust funds allocable to a Deemed Traditional IRA may be invested in collectibles (within the meaning of IRC 408(m)) except as otherwise permitted by IRC 408(m)(3), which provides an exception for certain gold, silver, and platinum coins, coins issued under the laws of any state, and certain bullion.